A naturally enriched day!

 During all the years I’ve worked as a studio potter, there have been many changes in clay, glazes and kilns.
 One thing that has stayed constant is the dance each time a decision is made in the creative process.
 At best it is a humbling experience.

-The work of Springfield, Missouri, studio potter Hue Parnell is heavily influenced by several sources.
+The work of North Carolina studio potter Hue Parnell is heavily influenced by several sources.
 First, during the 1970s, Hue had the opportunity to work with a Korean whose family had been making functional village pottery for over 150 years.
-Such simplicity is reflected in many of the forms and glazes that are derived from local materials found in Missouri.
+Such simplicity is reflected in many of the forms and glazes that Hue produces.

 A second influence is the playful act of flying kites in heavy winds and at long distances.
 Hue’s altered raku pieces echo the tactile and visual movement of clouds and winds as kites dart, dip and sail through storm-laden skies.